Pioreactor/docs.pioreactor/user-guide/29-Automations/02-dosing-automations.md

 To further avoid overflow, we limit how much liquid is added in a single pump cycle.
 If the amount of liquid to be added is greater than the `max_dose_volume`, then the liquid is divided into smaller doses (halved until those new doses are less than `max_subdose` parameter), with the waste-pump run in between to avoid overflow.
 These small doses are called _subdoses_.
 You can change the maximum subdose value with the parameter `max_subdose`, see below.

+###  Volume parameters

+ - **Initial vial volume**: this is how much liquid is initially in the vial
+ - **Max vial volume**: the efflux tube's position determines the maximum volume your liquid volume will reach.

 ###  Configuration parameters

 You can edit these parameters in your config.ini files.